cloudfoundry/cf-deployment/README.md

 `cf-deployment.yml` requires additional information to provide environment-specific or sensitive configuration such as the system domain and various credentials.
-To do this we use the `--vars-store` flag in the new BOSH CLI.
+To do this in the default configuration, we use the `--vars-store` flag in the new BOSH CLI.
 This flag takes the name of a `yml` file that it will read and write to.
 Where necessary credential values are not present, it will generate new values based on the type information stored in `cf-deployment.yml`.

+Necessary variables that BOSH can't generate need to be supplied as well.
+Though in the default case
+this is just the system domain, some ops files introduce additional variables.
+See the summary for the particular ops files you're using for any additional necessary variables.

+There are three ways to supply such additional variables.

+1. They can be provided by passing individual `-v` arguments.
+   The syntax for `-v` arguments is
+   `-v <variable-name>=<variable-value>`.
+   This is the recommended method for supplying the system domain.
+2. They can be provided in a yaml file accessed from the command line with the
+   `-l` or `--vars-file` flag.
+   This is the recommended method for configuring external persistence services.
+3. They can be inserted directly in `--vars-store` file alongside BOSH-managed variables.
+   This can confuse things,
+   but you may find the simplicity worth it.

-Variables passed in with `-v` or `-l` will override those already in the var store, but will also be stored there for future use.
+Variables passed with `-v` or `-l` will override those already in the var store, but will not be stored there.
-The `-v` flag is also the recommended mechanism for providing the system domain, which `bosh` is not equipped to generate.

 ## <a name='ops-files'></a>Ops Files
 The configuration of CF represented by `cf-deployment.yml` is intended to be a workable, secure, fully-featured default.